 - Evans D, Welch D, Swaffield J. Constructing and mobilizing ‘the consumer’: Responsibility, consumption and the politics of sustainability.
 Environment and Planning A 2017, 49(6), 1396-1412.

 - Swaffield J. Freebies, freedom and fundamental change: resistance to neoliberal environmentalism in large ‘green’ corporations.
 Local Environment: The International Journal of Justice and Sustainability 2016, 22(5), 553-567.

 - Swaffield J. After a decade of critique: neoliberal environmentalism, discourse analysis and the promotion of climate-protecting behaviour in the workplace.
 Geoforum 2016, 70, 119-129.

 - Bell D, Gray T, Haggett C, Swaffield J. Re-visiting the ‘social gap’: public opinion and relations of power in the local politics of wind energy.
 Environmental Politics 2013, 22, 115-135.

 - Swaffield J, Bell D. Can 'climate champions' save the planet?
 A critical reflection on neoliberal social change.
 Environmental Politics 2012, 21(2), 248-267.

 - Swaffield J, Evans D, Welch D. Profit, reputation and ‘doing the right thing’: convention theory and the problem of food waste in the UK retail sector.
-Geoforum 2018.
-In Press.
+Geoforum 2018, 89, 43–51.

 - Welch D, Swaffield J, Evans D. Who's Responsible for Food Waste?
 Consumers, Retailers and the Food Waste Discourse Coalition in the UK.
-Journal of Consumer Culture 2017.
-In Preparation.
+Journal of Consumer Culture 2018.
+In Press.